 Though slowing growth may be concerning, rideshare companies have maintained investor appeal.
 From food delivery to driverless technology, Uber and Lyft are at the forefront of changing how we get around.

-Bird and Lime saw rapid growth in early 2018, but have also suffered a seasonal sales dip as winter approaches.
+Bird and Lime saw rapid growth through much of 2018, but weather and tourism have contributed to a seasonality trend for scooters, with an expected decline of sales during winter.
 The race for leadership in last-mile transit is still wide open, as new partnerships and regulations shift the landscape.
 Both Uber and Lyft were issued a blow in August 2018 when San Francisco denied their applications to rent scooters in the city, instead granting permits to Scoot and Skip.
-Undeterred, Lyft moved into Denver with its inaugural scooter fleet in September.
+Then, this April, Bird returned to San Francisco, offering a new monthly subscription service.

 While scooter startups are scoring multi-billion-dollar valuations, the real golden goose is miles down the road.
 Uber and Lyft are both heavily invested in bringing driverless cars to market.
 Despite major setbacks—including a fatal accident—Uber continues to press forward with help from an August 2018 investment from Toyota.
 Lyft has also been working toward a driverless future and announced a new partnership with Magna in March 2018.
 While autonomous vehicles would be a game-changer for the profitability of rideshare, that reality may be further from reach than previously believed.